mossbanay/Psychology-3-4/Notes/U3AOS2.md

 #### Changes in LTM over the lifespan

-Typically, **procedural memory is the most resistant types of memory**, often never becoming inacessible or lost regardless of age.
+Typically, **procedural memory is the most resistant types of memory**, often never becoming inaccessible or lost regardless of age.

 Episodic memories in particular prospective memory (remembering to do things in the future) is often impaired in the elderly.